markadamfoster/js-study-cards/cards/this9.md

-What does this code output?
+What does this code output (and why)?

 ```js
 const obj = {